rackerlabs/support-how-to/content/how-to/rackspace-email-archiving/import-and-export-archived-data/index.md

 - 100 GB to 1 TB in 6 weeks.
 - If you have over 1 TB of data, contact Rackspace for an estimate.

-**Note:** The preceding information gives rough estimates and should not be considered a commitment or a service level agreement (SLA).
+**Note:** The preceding information provides rough estimates and is not a commitment or a service level agreement (SLA).